 "The staff, and Doctors are one of a kind.
 I never felt pressured to move forward although I did!
 I had all my questions answered.
 They even have a staff member on call 24/7 to answer any after hour calls.
 Very happy with the care I received, and I will be back.
 Best Plastic Surgeons in San Antonio!
 I am going to try their chemical peel next can't wait.
 Thanks Selina, Cierra, and Melanie for all your help."- J.P. / Google / Apr 13, 2019

 Cheek implants are either placed within the malar (directly on the cheek bone) or submalar (below the cheekbone) area.
 These are inserted through incisions made typically within the upper lip or below the eyes.
-Implants can vary in type, size and shape depending on the analysis of the cheek structure.
+Implants can vary in type, size, and shape depending on the analysis of the cheek structure.
 Listed below are the common methods used for cheek augmentation techniques.

 Silicone is a permanent solution to add volume to the cheeks with a variety of shapes and sizes that match the patient’s preference.
 The surgeon will consider the silicone shape and size, as well as the definition the implant will provide after a digital analysis of the patient’s face structure has been assessed.
 Pockets will be made directly against the cheekbone where the implants will be fitted and sutured.
-This type of silicone is unlike the silicone gel found in breast implants and it is a safer option as it is in solid form and does not run any risks of leakage.
+This type of silicone is unlike the silicone gel found in breast implants and it is a safer option, as it is in solid form and does not run any risks of leakage.

 Another popular implant option is porous polyethylene, which is also inserted the same way as a silicone implant.
 Because the material is porous, it shapes naturally according to the cheek’s internal contours.
-This type of implant also attaches better to the bones and tissues and allows tissue grow through it further adjusting it to the cheek’s natural form.
-A disadvantage with this implant is because of this tissue integration, it is quite difficult to remove the implant should the patient want it taken out.
+This type of implant also attaches better to the bones and tissues, and allows tissue to grow through it further adjusting it to the cheek’s natural form.
+A disadvantage with this implant is that because of this tissue integration, it is quite difficult to remove the implant should the patient want it taken out.

 This is a natural occurring substance within the body and often found in the connective tissue.
 It is processed as an injectable filler for medical purposes, including cosmetic surgery.
 The least invasive of all procedures, the filler is injected in deep layers within the mid-face area.
 While most fillers create beautiful, natural results, the outcome is not permanent.
 Most fillers will last approximately 6-12 months.

-Another natural substance that can be injected into the mid-face to enhance volume is the patient’s own fat tissues that are harvested from donor sites using liposuction, and then reinjected into the cheeks.
+Another natural substance that can be injected into the mid-face to enhance volume is the patient’s own fat tissues.
+These tissues are harvested from donor sites using liposuction, and then reinjected into the cheeks.
 Fat can also be absorbed by the body over time, so similar to an injectable filler, this option does not create a permanent result.